Humphrey's Executor v. United States: Background

+President Franklin D. Roosevelt (left) fired FTC Commissioner William Humphrey (right) due solely to their policy disagreements, even though the FTC Act listed only "inefficiency, neglect of duty, or malfeasance in office" as the reasons a President could remove a commissioner.

-President Calvin Coolidge had appointed Humphrey to a seven-year term as an FTC commissioner in 1925, and President Herbert Hoover had reappointed him to a second term in 1931.
-Humphrey was an outspoken and controversial FTC commissioner.
-A conservative Republican, Humphrey opposed most of the Commission's antitrust enforcement actions, and he frequently engaged in personal and political attacks.
-In public speeches, Humphrey argued that the FTC's "old policy of litigation" against American companies had made the Commission "an instrument of oppression and disturbance and injury instead of a help to business."
+Humphrey had been one of the five commissioners of the FTC since his appointment in 1925 by President Calvin Coolidge, having been reappointed in 1931 by President Herbert Hoover.
+An outspoken and controversial commissioner, Humphrey was a conservative Republican who opposed most of the Commission's antitrust enforcement actions and frequently engaged in personal and political attacks.
+In public speeches, he criticized the FTC's "old policy of litigation" against American companies, contending that it had made the Commission "an instrument of oppression and disturbance and injury instead of a help to business."

-Roosevelt, who became President in 1933, disliked Humphrey and viewed him as inadequately supportive of his New Deal agenda.
-In his first few months in office, Roosevelt twice wrote letters to Humphrey asking him to resign because his policies did not align with Roosevelt's own.
+Upon assuming the presidency in 1933, Roosevelt quickly developed a strong dislike for Humphrey, whom he viewed as insufficiently supportive of his New Deal agenda.
+In his first months in office, Roosevelt twice wrote letters to Humphrey asking him to resign because his views did not align with Roosevelt's own.

 You will, I know, realize that I do not feel that your mind and my mind go along together on either the policies or the administering of the Federal Trade Commission, and, frankly, I think it is best for the people of this country that I should have a full confidence.

 — Letter from President Franklin D. Roosevelt to Commissioner William Humphrey (August 31, 1933).

-Humphrey pushed back against Roosevelt's requests and refused to resign.
-In October 1933, Roosevelt wrote Humphrey a third letter that simply fired him.
-Humphrey's dismissal was based solely on his political and ideological differences with Roosevelt, rather than on poor performance or malfeasance.
-This contravened Section 1 of the FTC Act, which listed only "inefficiency, neglect of duty, or malfeasance in office" as the reasons a President could remove an FTC commissioner from office.
+Humphrey resisted Roosevelt's requests and refused to resign.
+In October 1933, Roosevelt sent Humphrey a third letter that simply fired him.
+Humphrey's dismissal was based solely on his political and ideological differences with Roosevelt, rather than on poor performance or misconduct.
+This conflicted with section 1 of the FTC Act, which listed only "inefficiency, neglect of duty, or malfeasance in office" as the reasons a President could remove an FTC commissioner from office.

-William Humphrey died before the Supreme Court could rule on whether his dismissal by the President from the Federal Trade Commission was valid.

-On February 14, 1934, five months after his firing, Humphrey died of a stroke at age 71.
-The FTC had stopped paying Humphrey his salary of $10,000 per year upon his dismissal, even though he had continued to come to work at the FTC each day.
-Samuel Rathbun, the executor of Humphrey's estate, sued the U.S. federal government in the Court of Claims, claiming that Humphrey's firing had been unlawful and that the government therefore owed his estate five months of back pay for the period of time between his firing and his death.
+In February 1934, five months after his firing, Humphrey died of a stroke at age 71.
+Upon his dismissal, the FTC had stopped paying Humphrey his salary of $10,000 per year, even though he had continued to come to work at the FTC each day.
+Samuel Rathbun, the executor of Humphrey's estate, sued the U.S. government in the Court of Claims, claiming that Humphrey's firing had been unlawful and that the government therefore owed his estate five months of back pay for the period between his firing and his death.

 While adjudicating the lawsuit, the Court of Claims issued two certified questions to the U.S. Supreme Court: